-As states develop new plans under ESSA, all members of the STEM community have an important role to play to keep STEM teaching and learning a top priority for students.
+As states, districts, and schools implement state ESSA, all members of the STEM community have an important role to play to keep STEM teaching and learning a top priority for students.

 The STEM community—fueled by 100Kin10 partners—is working to help make that happen.
-Every Student Succeeds with STEM is an effort to support all members of the STEM community with information, tools, and resources to catalyze action and support the kinds of engagement with education leaders, policymakers, teachers, parents, STEM professionals, and others to ensure high-quality STEM teaching and learning remain a key focus under ESSA at the state and district level.
+Every Student Succeeds with STEM is an effort to support all members of the STEM community with information, tools, and resources to catalyze action and support the kinds of engagement with education leaders, policymakers, teachers, parents, STEM professionals, and others to ensure high-quality STEM teaching and learning remain a key focus under ESSA and ESSA implementation at the state and local levels.

 Our goal is to ensure that great STEM teaching and great STEM learning are priorities in states across the nation under ESSA.

 What should I be saying about STEM and ESSA?